Hochschild dimensions of tilting objects: Generation time for tilting objects

 \begin{proposition} $T_3$ has generation time two. \end{proposition}

 \begin{proof} By Bertini's theorem, there exists a smooth curve representing $-K$ so we can apply Lemma \ref{rationalantieffective}.
-After adding $-K$, the intersection of the differences, of the line bundles comprising $T_3$, with $-K$ is positive except for $\O(H-E_1-E_2-E_3) \text{ and } \O(H-E_1-E_2-E_6)$.
+After adding $-K$, the intersection of the differences of the line bundles comprising $T_3$ with $-K$ is positive except for $\O(H-E_1-E_2-E_5) \text{ and } \O(H-E_1-E_2-E_6)$.
 These restrict to the trivial bundle on an anti-canonical curve of genus one if and only if they have sections.
-However, our points are in general position so neither bundle has a section. \end{proof}
+However, the points cannot lie on a line as the anti-canonical bundle is ample. \end{proof}

 \begin{corollary} Conjecture~\ref{conj:1} holds for del Pezzo surfaces with $\emph{rk} \ \emph{Pic}(X) \leq 7$. \end{corollary}

 \begin{proof} The above Proposition implies that Conjecture~\ref{conj:1} holds for blow-ups of $\P^2$ at six points in general position.
 Any other del Pezzo surface with $\text{rk} \ \text{Pic}(X) \leq 7$ can be obtained as a blow-down.
 Suppose $X \to Y$ is a blow-down.
 Since $\mathbf{R}\pi_*\O_X \cong \O_Y$, the projection formula yields: $\mathbf{R}\pi_*\circ \mathbf{L}\pi^*(B) \cong B$, for any $B \in \dery$.
 In particular, $\mathbf{R}\pi_*$ is a dense functor so we may apply Lemma~\ref{density lemma}. \end{proof}